kaikaii25/ticki/README.md

-# Nissan Ticketing System
+# Nothing Ticketing System

-A simple and easy-to-use ticketing system for Nissan, built with PHP and MySQL.
+A simple and easy-to-use ticketing system for Nothing, built with PHP and MySQL.
 This system allows users to create, manage, and track support tickets efficiently.

 ## Features